sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-zendesk-connector.md

 # Configure the connector for Zendesk

-The Microsoft Contact Center — Power Automate solution for Zendesk connector allows organizations to engage with their customers using capabilities such as voice, video, SMS, live chat, and social messaging from their third-party CRM solutions.
+The Microsoft Contact Center—Power Automate solution for Zendesk connector allows organizations to engage with their customers using capabilities such as voice, video, SMS, live chat, and social messaging from their non Microsoft CRM solutions.
 You can use Power Automate data connectors to sync the contacts and accounts data from the Zendesk CRM solution into Dataverse.

 ## Prerequisites

 -  A Zendesk `https://<your_subdomain>.zendesk.com` instance
-- License for Dynamic 365 Contact Center, that include the Power Automate and Power Apps subscriptions.
+- License for Dynamic 365 Contact Center that includes the Power Automate and Power Apps subscriptions.
 - Power Platform System administrator permissions
 - Basic understanding of how to use Power Automate flows or Power Apps
 - Ensure that the Power Apps and Power Automate environments are the same.